SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 - The rank of the relative absolute refers to the absolute state, where you experience the great death, explode, see the Way, and penetrate the noumenon.
 - If practitioners become fixated on the rank of the relative absolute, their cognition is always affected by attraction and aversion and their point of view is biased.
-- Dogen said, “Experiencing myriad things with the burden of the self is delusion; experiencing oneself in the manifestation of myriad things is enlightenment.
+- Dogen said, “Experiencing myriad things with the burden of the self is delusion; experiencing oneself in the manifestation of myriad things is enlightenment."

 ### Coming from Within the Absolute